vignesh77-web/git-commond/README.md

 # git-commond
-git command to clone merge and commit
+git command to clone merge and commit.